Boyle-Lab/NanoPal-Snakemake/README.markdown

 if you want to e.g. change which Slurm account the pipeline runs its tasks under.

-`samples/*.json` is where you'll configure an individual run of a pipeline.
+`runs/*.json` is where you'll configure an individual run of a pipeline.
-A single sample config here looks something like this:
+A single run config here looks something like this:

 ```json
 {